vitaly-t/text-wrap/README.md

 By default, the header is added when it is not found within the `text`, or when there are non-empty symbols that precede it.
 Accordingly, the footer is added when it is not found within the `text`, or when there are non-empty symbols that follow it.

-Enabling this option is effectively switching off most of what this library does, which may yet be required when processing files in a bulk requires no verification for certain file types.
+Enabling this option is effectively switching off most of what this library does, which may be needed when processing files in a bulk requires no verification for certain file types.

 ##### options.unique ⇒ Boolean